bsalamin/ExPatApp/README.md

 ## Communication and Technology Protocols
 - GitHub: contains final documents and code relevant to the app
-- Google Drive: sandbox testing site for all gathered data, code, etc. including Google Colab
+- Google Drive: sandbox testing site for all gathered data, code, etc. including Colab and Slides
+- Microsoft Excel: retrieve and manipulate csv files from web
 - Postgres: holds datasets and SQL queries
 - Python libraries: Pandas, scikit-learn, etc.
-- *Tableau: data visualization*
+- Tableau: data visualization

 ## Data Sources
 The data for this analysis will be sourced from government agencies, international organizations (e.g., the UN and OECD), non-governmental organizations (NGOs), as well as private sources that may have relevant data for traveling, culture, and economics (Yelp, Google, etc.).